Posts Categorized ‘car reviews’

 The major flaw pointed out by autoexpress is the car gearbox since it is five speed and semi-automatic, this may sound good but the automatic is less responsive to the throttle and going through gears is difficult at the best of times.

-The overall opinion on the cars is good, the new improvements out way the bad and the cosmetic upgrades to car parts and a increase in size means great things for the smart for two, whichever model you choose
+The overall opinion on the model is good, the new improvements out way the bad and the cosmetic upgrades and a increase in size means great things for the smart for two, whichever model you choose

 August 14, 2006 at 5:23 pm